A complete list of all the public deliverables produced so far by PANACEA Research and officially approved by the EC.

 The PANACEA Data Management Plan describes how data pertaining to the project and its research will be handled, protected and made available according to the FAIR principles (Findable, Accessible, Interoperable and Reusable), and shared across the Consortium.

-The purpose of the PANACEA Research Communication and Dissemination Plan is to define the strategy and plan the main activities for the promotion of the project’s results, thus supporting the engagement of stakeholders and the development of the PANACEA Research community.
+The purpose of the PANACEA Research Communication and Dissemination Plan is to define the strategy and plan the main activities for the promotion of the project’s results, thus supporting the engagement of stakeholders and the development of PANACEA Research and its human-centric approach to cybersecurity in healthcare.

 D2.4 investigates the challenge of secure information sharing in healthcare in terms of interconnectivity, cloud computing, authentication and interoperability.
 It details advanced and novel implementation strategies in state-of-the-art information sharing environments.
 It examines high-level requirements for the transfer of data between healthcare organisations and cross-border scenarios.